melissaguedes/melissaguedes/README.md

 ## Hello, I'm Melissa! 🐝

-Computer Engineering Student at **IFCE**
-iOS Developer at **Apple Developer Academy**
+A Computer Engineering Student at **IFCE** and a iOS Developer at **Apple Developer Academy**
-Passionate about creating meaningful, user-centered digital experiences
-Focused on Apple technologies and UX/UI Design

-## About Me

-I'm a Computer Engineering student at the Federal Institute of Ceará (IFCE) and an iOS Developer currently honing my skills at the Apple Developer Academy.
-My work blends creativity and technology, with a strong focus on accessibility, usability, and clean interface design.

-At the Academy, I’ve collaborated on impactful projects that combine mobile development, design thinking, and machine learning to solve real-world problems.
+driven by a passion for coding digital experiences that are both impactful and user-focused.

 ## Tech Stack

 - **Languages**: Swift, C, Python and Java